 - Do insurance companies cover the cost of teeth whitening?

 Dental insurance does not generally cover the cost of teeth whitening.
 This is because it's purely cosmetic and has no real health benefits for your teeth.

-In-office teeth whitening is a safe, effective option for whitening your smile.
+In-office teeth whitening can be a safe, effective option for whitening your smile.
 It generally takes about 2 hours at our dental office.
 To begin the process, we apply a barrier around your gums to protect them.
 Next, a thin layer of gel is applied to each tooth and chemically activated.
-We will repeat this process a few times, until the desired shade of white is achieved.
+We will repeat this process a few times until the desired shade of white is achieved.

-At-home teeth whitening kits, available at our dentist office, allow you to whiten your teeth from the comfort and convenience of your own home.
-We will create custom whitening trays specifically for your smile, and provide you thorough at-home instructions.
+At-home teeth whitening kits, available at our dentist's office, allow you to whiten your teeth in the comfort and convenience of your own home.
+We will create custom whitening trays specifically for your smile, and provide you with thorough at-home instructions.